 On MA Directing, there is a clear progression from embodied skills training, through critical and creative development, to the establishment of professional practice, contacts and expertise.
 There is also a strong focus on producing skills.
 These include fundraising, marketing and project management.
 This will help establish the entrepreneurial practice vital to a successful career in a competitive, professional environment.

 In order to develop your own approach to directing, you will study the core disciplines of acting, directing and rehearsal techniques.
 Many of the activities in these disciplines are concerned with finding your voice as a director.
-Through practical exercises, theoretical seminars, workshops and rehearsals, you will engage in a dialogue between you own personal view of the creative process and inherited tradition.
+Through practical exercises, theoretical seminars, workshops and rehearsals, you will engage in a dialogue between your own personal view of the creative process and inherited tradition.

 Unit 1: Introduction to Study in Higher Education